 Current Leadership Moulay Hassan ascended to the throne in 1961, following the death of King Mohammed V. King Hassan II was as an authoritarian leader who governed with an iron fist until his death in 1999.
-Hassan II's son, King Muhammed VI (pictured) took the throne upon Hassan's death and has maintained royal authority and conservative values (see Political & Social Relations).
+Hassan II's son, King Muhammed VI took the throne upon Hassan's death and has maintained royal authority and conservative values (see p.2 of Political & Social Relations).
 Disputed Western Sahara Of concern since the mid-1970s is Morocco's claim to what was once the Spanish Sahara - the modern territory of Western Sahara which the Spanish controlled during the colonial period.
-Saharans, as they are known today, initiated a nationalist movement in 1973 to gain independence from Spain, with Morocco annexing the territory and Spain, avoid а confrontation. ended its claim.
-Upon Spain's departure in 1976, Saharan the Arab Democratic Republic sought to gain independence from Morocco using its military arm, the Polisario Front, to stage a military campaign.
+Saharans, as they are known today, initiated a nationalist movement in 1973 to gain independence from Spain, with Morocco annexing the territory and Spain, to avoid a confrontation, ended its claim.
+Upon Spain's departure in 1976, the Saharan Arab Democratic Republic sought to gain independence from

+Morocco using its military arm, the Polisario Front, to stage a military campaign.

+Through UN involvement in 1990, a cease fire ended 15 years of territorial fighting, with Western Saharan residents given the opportunity to accept or reject Morocco's annexation.
+The process ended in deadlock regarding who should be allowed to vote.
 In 2001, the UN once again interceded, offering a solution for autonomy, which the Polisario rejected because its policy is to accept nothing short of independence, a position to which Morocco does not agree.
 The dispute continues today with numerous attempts at a resolution.
-The Black Guard From 1672 to 1727, Sultan Moulay Ismael led the last dynasty (Alaouite) claiming to be a direct descendant of the Muslim Prophet Muhammad (see Religion & Spirituality).
+The Black Guard From 1672 to 1727, Sultan Moulay Ismael led the last dynasty (Alaouite) claiming to be a direct descendant of the Muslim Prophet Muhammad (see p.2 of Religion & Spirituality).
 Known as a powerful yet oppressive leader, the Sultan established "The Black Guard," a legion of black slave-soldiers brought to Morocco from sub-Saharan Africa and granted special treatment for their loyalty.
 Desiring to increase their numbers, the Sultan forced women to marry guard members, and at age 16 their male offspring became guardsmen.
 With numbers peaking at 150,000, these black warriors formed the bulk of Ismael's army, who fought against European-controlled fortresses spread throughout his empire.
 Of note, they crushed the English in the city of Tangier, capturing their fortress in 1688.
 Beyond the battlefield, the Black Guard served as the Sultan's fierce bodyguards, with 80 soldiers on alert around the clock.
 Despite their loyalty to Ismael, he was known to brutally punish them with little provocation.
 2. POLITICAL AND SOCIAL RELATIONS Geography Located in the region known as the Maghreb, Morocco is situated in the upper northwest portion of the African continent.
 Bordered by the Atlantic to the west and the Mediterranean Sea to the north, Morocco sits only miles from the Strait of Gibraltar and the southern tip of Spain.
-About the size of California, Morocco covers 172,413 PORT.
+About the size of California, Morocco covers 172,413 sq mi, and with the inclusion of

-SPAIN

-See of Globale

-Tangier Telouan

-Medilla SPP

-Medilla SP

-square miles, and with the inclusion of Western Sahara (see History & Myth), which Morocco still claims, it spans an additional 102,703 square miles.
+Western Sahara (see p.4-5 of History & Myth), which Morocco still claims, it spans an additional 102,703 sq mi.
 The towering Atlas Mountains separate the country from Algeria and Mauritania to the east, with the disputed Western Saharan territory to the south.
 Home to the Amazigh "Berbers," the Atlas Mountains have served as a refuge and way of life for many Berber tribes through the centuries, where isolation has preserved their tribal traditions and arduous farm life.
-The highest point, the Toubkal Mountain, extends over 13,000 feet and is the highest peak in North Africa.
-Situated to the southeast,
+The highest point, the Toubkal Mountain, extends over 13,000 ft and is the highest peak in North Africa.
+Situated to the southeast, the

-the Sahara desert is home to a few nomadic people capable of existing in an extremely harsh climate.
+Sahara desert is home to a few nomadic people capable of existing in an extremely harsh climate.